-(1) ISSUES RELATED TO COUNTERFEIT, PIRATED AND OTHER INFRINGING PRODUCTS authentication methods, the amount of damage caused by counterfeit products in India is more than 1 trillion rupees (about 1.4 trillion yen) every year.
+(1) ISSUES RELATED TO COUNTERFEIT, PIRATED AND OTHER INFRINGING PRODUCTS

+According to the investigation into the situation of damage caused by counterfeit, pirated, and other infringing products in India conducted in June 2021 by the Authentication Solution Providers' Association, a non-profit organization that works to combat counterfeit goods in India based on various authentication methods, the amount of damage caused by counterfeit products in India is more than 1 trillion rupees (about 1.4 trillion yen) every year.
 As well, according to the FICCI CASCADE (Committee against Smuggling and Counterfeiting Activities Destroying the Economy), about 30% of the products in the automobile parts market are counterfeit products.